JoToSystems/SX1302_UDP_Packet_Forwarder/README.md

     "txnb":2,								    "txnb":2
     "temp": 23.2							}}
 }}

 Observation
-When a stat datagram using V1.3 of the gateway-to-server protocol is sent the TTN server ignores the datagram all together This can be observed on the console as the gateway is "Not Seen".
+TTN server ignores the "stat" datagram when using V1.3 of the gateway-to-server protocol This can be observed on the console as the gateway is "Not Seen".
 The only time the gateway "Last Seen" is updated is when a Lora radio packet is received and forwarded to the server.
-By patching the SX1302 UDP packet forwarder and removing the temp data element bot the V2 and V3 versions of the server operate correctly.
+By patching the SX1302 UDP packet forwarder and removing the temp data element both the V2 and V3 versions of the server operate correctly.